microsoft/MCW-Real-time-data-with-Azure-Database-for-PostgreSQL-Hyperscale/Hands-on lab/HOL step-by step - Real-time data with Azure Database for PostgreSQL Hyperscale.md

    SELECT hourly_aggregation();
    ```

-    > The following queries don’t have a `customer_id` in the filter, so these queries will be executed in parallel across all the different nodes in the cluster, leading to fast query performance.
+    >**Note**: The following queries don’t have a `customer_id` in the filter, so these queries will be executed in parallel across all the different nodes in the cluster, leading to fast query performance.

 5. Clear the query window and paste the following to retrieve the total number of events and count of distinct devices in the last 15 minutes: